Bird Web Resources

-Now, after 25 years of changes in land use, climate, and a myriad of other factors that affect where birds breed, it's time for a new Atlas.
-From 2003 to 2007, volunteers from every corner of the state are surveying the variety of habitats Vermont offers, from forests and fields to valleys and mountains, keeping record of the birds they find.
+Now, after 25 years of changes in land use, climate, and a myriad of other factors that affect where birds breed, a new Atlas has been published.
+From 2003 to 2007, volunteers from every corner of the state surveyed the variety of habitats that Vermont offers, from forests and fields to valleys and mountains, keeping record of the birds they found.
 The data will be valuable for a wide range of conservation efforts for decades to come.
-Whether you have limited basic birding skills or are a seasoned expert, we hope you’ll help us conduct the most comprehensive survey ever of Vermont birds and contribute to a piece of Vermont’s bird conservation history.

 The Vermont Nongame and Natural Heritage Program (NNHP), is part of the Vermont Fish and Wildlife Department's Wildlife Division.
 The focus of the, program area is to inventory, manage, and conserve Vermont's nongame wildlife (vertebrates and invertebrates), native plants, and natural communities.